grp-ops/Various-Scripts/README.md

 # CRAXZIP (V1)
 #### WORK IN PROGRESS

 A Python-based brute-force tool for ZIP file password cracking.
-This utility supports both PKZIP and AES-encrypted ZIP fileS.
+This utility supports both PKZIP and AES-encrypted ZIP files.

 ## Features